Performance Marketing April 28, 2017

-The former provides insights about the return on ad spend from each customized channel group based on the data driven attribution value and the budget invested in that channel.
+The former provides insights about the return on ad spend from each customised channel group based on the data driven attribution value and the budget invested in that channel.
 This provides the opportunity to better determine how much each channel generates in revenue considering the budget invested.
-The latter provides the valuable insights about the performance of each channel for each step in the customer journey.
-This can be used to determine in which phase of the journey a channel performs best, for instance, it is most likely that some channels are more effective in prospecting while other are more effective in generating conversions.
+The latter provides valuable insights about the performance of each channel for each step in the customer journey.
+This can be used to determine in which phase of the journey a channel performs best.
+For instance, it is most likely that some channels are more effective in prospecting while others are more effective in generating conversions.

 Additionally, it will be crucial that data driven attribution models are flexible and able to be used in combination with different data sources.
 Predominantly because customer journeys will increase in complexity and the boundary between online and offline experience will blur, which requires an omni-channel attribution approach.
 Besides that, we all should first interchange our current attribution models for a data driven attribution model because it simply provides the true non-arbitrary performance per channel and shields us from overvaluing or undervaluing our channels.